guchenghao/Notes-for-VR-Papers-and-HCI/Education/Digital Transformations of Classrooms in Virtual Reality.md

 - With rapid developments in consumer-level head-mounted displays and computer graphics, immersive VR has the potential to **take online and remote learning closer to real-world settings**

-- the efects of such digital transformations on learners, particularly for VR, **have not been evaluated in depth**
+- the effects of such digital transformations on learners, particularly for VR, **have not been evaluated in depth**
 ---

 ## propose

-- This work investigates the **interaction-related efects** of **sitting positions of learners**, **visualization styles of peer-learners and teachers**, and **hand-raising behaviors of virtual peer-learners** on learners in an immersive VR classroom, using eye tracking data
+- This work investigates the **interaction-related effects** of **sitting positions of learners**, **visualization styles of peer-learners and teachers**, and **hand-raising behaviors of virtual peer-learners** on learners in an immersive VR classroom, using eye tracking data
 ---

 # Methodology